thanhlamwizeline/qa-ai-agent-playwright/CONVENTIONS.md

   },

   "syntax_patterns": {
-    "description": "Language and framework-specific syntax patterns.
-Each pattern has 'template' (for code generation) and 'regex' (for parsing/analysis).", "class_declaration": {
+    "description": "Language and framework-specific syntax patterns for parsing existing code and generating new code.
+Each pattern has 'template' (string template for AI code generation) and 'regex' (regular expression for parsing existing repository code).
+Used by RepoAnalyzer to parse methods/locators/imports from existing code, and by prompt builder to teach AI the correct syntax for this framework", "class_declaration": {
       "template": "export class {ClassName}",
       "regex": "export\\s+class\\s+(\\w+)"